 Once signed up and signed in, start by adding an artist profile.
-You can then supply some info about the artist such as a biography, artist page links (such as Spotify, Instagram or Songkick) and an artist image.
+You can supply some information about the artist such as an artist image, biography, Spotify and social media links.
 Once you’ve done that, simply click "Add new event" and fill in a few details about your event.

 The event will stay in draft until you choose to publish it and start selling tickets.

 Before you can publish any event the artist profile needs to be verified.
 This typically takes one business day.

 – Name of the event

 – Location, from where the event is broadcasted